orbit-online/ssh-sudo.sh/README.md

 ## How it works

 `ssh_sudo` works by creating 3 temporary files on the remote.
-The first 2 are owned and only readable by `$SSH_USER`:
+The first 2 are owned and only readable by `$SSH_USER`.
+The third is owned and only readable by `$SSH_SUDO_USER`.
+All 3 files are deleted after the commands have completed.

 - A fifo (named pipe) that outputs the sudo password
 - A sudo `askpass` script that reads from the fifo and outputs to stdout

-The third is owned and only readable by `$SSH_SUDO_USER`.
-It contains the commands that are passed to `ssh_sudo`.
-All 3 files are deleted after the commands have completed.
+- The commands or script that should be run by `$SSH_SUDO_USER`

 ## Security